Closing the Business

 - Paying salaries before the door closes.
 To comply with state employment and labor laws, final paychecks must be paid by the employees’ last day of work or soon after.
 You may also be required to pay employees for unused leave.
 Consult your attorney for details in your state.

 - Paying taxes and debts.
-Inform federal and state tax agencies that your business is closing and that you will cease to file unemployment returns and quarterly tax forms.
-Notify all lenders and creditors of your plans to close the business, and settle remaining debt (or prepare for a bankruptcy filing).
+Inform federal and state tax agencies that your business is closing.
+Also, let them know you will cease to file unemployment returns and quarterly tax forms.
+Notify all lenders and creditors of your plans to close the business.
+Settle remaining debt (or prepare for a bankruptcy filing).

 - Keeping records.
 You may be legally required to maintain records from the past 3 to 7 years.